Gender, stereotypes and prejudice; a sociological exploration

 Analyze without judging

 You see, sociology doesn’t judge.
 It doesn’t have a view on whether something is right or wrong.
 It identifies neither victims nor bad guys.
 Sociology just analyzes society as it is.
-And our CEO Marieke van de Rakt, who graduated with distinction as a Sociology major, has found that it offers a good way to start the debate on these subjects.
+And our very own Marieke van de Rakt, who graduated with distinction as a Sociology major, has found that it offers a good way to start the debate on these subjects.
 She’ll be your guide in this article, where we’ll take a look at gender stereotypes and prejudices; Where do they come from and where are they going?
 Is there still a big difference between the genders?
 And what can we do to improve the situation?

 Are you ready?
 Let’s begin.